kartikiSanap/Data-Masking/README.md

 This is a webapp utility developed for masking and unmasking of the sensitive data present in database entities(tables,columns) already present in existing database management system.
-Users of the system can choose to select the database ,tables,columns which they want to mask/unmask by selectig them for adding in the primary db and then becomes available for masking and unmasking operation.
+Users of the system can choose to select the database ,tables,columns from UI which they want to mask/unmask by selecting them for adding in a primary db and then the databases,tables,columns which are added in primary db becomes available for masking and unmasking operation.

 Technologies Used -
 Frontend - Angular